English 298 or 498 Seminar + English 491 Internship

 CLP student: "I'm writing from my first teaching job to thank you for introducing me to foundational concepts in education, for sparking my passion for teaching, and for providing me with many practical lesson ideas."

-CLP partner student, first grade: "Dear [UW CLP student], thank you for all the hard work for us I apreachiat all the Science you taught us.
+CLP partner school student, first grade: "Dear [UW CLP student], thank you for all the hard work for us.
+I apreachiat all the Science you taught us.
 I felt lerning all over me it felt like antennas growing on my head."